Safeguarding Children Policy

 attainment alongside posing a very real risk that they could support or partake in an act of

 violence.
-Radicalisation of young people can be compared to grooming for sexual exploitation.
+The radicalisation of young people can be compared to grooming for sexual exploitation.

 Every member of staff at Little Crickets recognises that children exposed to radicalisation and